Real Estate Agent Fees & Commission

 How do commissions work when selling your House?

-Real Estate Commissions & Fees by State in Australia
+Average Real Estate Agent Commissions & Fees by State in Australia

 In the Australian real estate market, we don’t have an overall “standard” commission rate.
 Commissions and fees can vary a lot depending on which state you live in.
 This is logical when we consider things like the population per state, working wage and things like the physical location of a state which affect the volume of people buying and selling in this location.
 Consider factors like climate, economy and overall lifestyle of the state in question and it’s easier to understand that naturally, fluctuations of commissions and fees will occur when selling a property.